BEST STARTS FOR KIDS

 This showed me he was already making sense of his world, linking things he knew, and then expressing it through language.

-Now I tell you this information, not to brag, but simply to encourage you to open your mind.
+Now I tell you this information, simply to encourage you to open your mind.
 Looking forward, by the age of four, he was recalling complex dinosaur names and incredible detail about them.
 I used his interest in dinosaurs to scaffold his learning about other things.

 By the age of seven, he represented his school in public speaking and won the local area championship.
 He went on to become School Captain and regularly gave speeches.
 My other son was also selected for and attended a merit-based GATS placement.